Boom Symphony

 The Boom Symphony is a medium-bypass turbofan engine under development by Boom Technology for use on its Overture supersonic airliner.
-The engine is designed to produce 35,000 pounds (160 kN) of thrust at takeoff, sustain Overture supercruise at Mach 1.7, and burn sustainable aviation fuel exclusively.
+The engine is designed to produce 40,000 pounds (178 kN) of thrust at takeoff, sustain Overture supercruise at Mach 1.7, and burn up to 100% sustainable aviation fuel.

-Development of the engine will be by Kratos subsidiary Florida Turbine Technologies for engine design, GE Aerospace subsidiary Colibrium Additive (formerly GE Additive) for additive manufacturing consulting, and StandardAero for maintenance.
-The Colorado Air and Space Port just outside of Aurora is slated as the engine's test site.
-Boom aims for production of the engine to begin in 2025 at the Overture factory at Greensboro, North Carolina.
+Boom is vertically integrating the engine, and partnering with Kratos subsidiary Florida Turbine Technologies for engine design, GE Aerospace subsidiary Colibrium Additive (formerly GE Additive) for additive manufacturing consulting, and StandardAero for maintenance and assembly.
+The Colorado Air and Space Port just outside of Aurora, Colorado is slated as the engine's test site.
+Boom is investing $3-5 million into the former Reaction Engines site to prepare it for Symphony engine testing.